 For training, input data can consist of images or video frame images that contain multiple objects.
 For each object in the image the training label includes the class of the object and the coordinates of the corners of its bounding box.
 For each image, there needs to be an associated text file that includes a fixed 3-dimensional label format that enables the network to ingest images of any size with a variable number of objects present.
 The NVIDIA DetectNet implementation uses the KITTI data format.
 This format along with the KITTI dataset can be downloaded here.
 This dataset is useful for training your first FCN.

-The process the detection network uses to ingest labeled training images can be understood by considering a rectangular grid overlaid on top of the image.
-The grid box spacing should be slightly smaller than the smallest object.
+The process used by the detection network to ingest labeled training images can be understood by visualized by considering a rectangular grid overlaid on top of the input image.
+The grid box spacing should be slightly smaller than the smallest object (i.e., if the car you want to detect is approximately 50x50 pixels in size, use a grid box size of approximately 40x40 pixels in size).
 This is a key concept when designing your detection network.
 You will need to adjust the appropriate parameters to best match the range of object sizes you want to detect.
 Of course, the input image resolution will also play a role in this decision.
+You can experiment with downsampling and up-sampling original images to determine the best detection performance for a specific target size.
 You can imagine the detection network providing two pieces of information: the class of object in each grid square and the pixel coordinates of the corners of the bounding box of that object relative to the center of the grid square.
 When no object is present in the grid square a "dontcare" class is used.
 A coverage value of 0 or 1 is provided to indicate if an object is present within the grid square, and in the case where multiple objects are present in the same grid square the object that occupies the largest number of pixels within the grid square is selected.
-In the case of multiple objects occupying the same number of pixels, the object with a bounding box having the lowest y-value is selected.
-This is a good choice for low elevation angle ground based cameras (i.e., a lower y-value can be associated with an object that is closer to the camera), but may offer less advantage at higher angles.
+In the case of multiple objects occupying the same number of pixels (e.g., two cars), the object with a bounding box having the lowest y-value is selected.
+This is a good choice for car based cameras or low elevation angle ground based cameras (i.e., a lower y-value can be associated with an object that is closer to the camera), but may offer less advantage at higher angles (i.e., surveillance cameras).
 For each grid square, the detection network predicts whether an object is present and where the bounding box corners for that object are located relative to the center of the grid square.
 In order to get the network to perform optimally for your given application, it is important to experiment with several parameters related to the overlay grid size, sensitivity, and bounding box determination.
+Also, keep in mind that the variation in your bounding boxes may have a dependency on you input image resolution.
 You may need to dig into the source code to get a full understanding of how to make those adjustments.

 For validation, the detection network utilizes two more processes: